 Where does the boat leave from?

-Well, that’s a multi-faceted question.
-We are (mostly) based out of The Ripley Light Marina, which is at (map) 56 Ashley Point Dr, Charleston, SC 29407.
-We are at Slip E-15 in the marina.
+We are (mostly) based out of The Ripley Light Marina, which is at (map) 56 Ashley Point Dr, Charleston, SC 29407, at Slip E-15 in the marina.
 Parking is located in the La Quinta Inn next to the marina.
-St. John’s Yacht Harbor at 2408 Maybank Hwy, Johns Island, SC 29455.
+2 of our private charter boats are at St. Johns Marina on Johns Island.
+The location of your boat will be specified during booking.

 Will we get to see the Morris Island lighthouse?